 Annually, network marketing representatives typically generate about $500 to $1,000 per head in sales for the company.
 Party plan representatives, on the other hand, generate between $5,000 and $15,000 in sales per head each year.
 So, a party plan company with 1,000 representatives can generate the same sales volume as a network marketing company with 10,000 or more representatives.

 Party plan representatives sell their products and services to customers who are not representatives.
 Personal consumption by reps is a very small portion of the company’s sales.
-Sales to non-participants in the income opportunity typically represents 90% or more of company total sales.
+Sales to non-participants in the income opportunity typically represent 90% or more of the company’s total sales.

 More service-based network marketing companies encourage retailing of services to “customers”; these are non-participants in the income opportunity.